 This package was designed specifically for Michigan geotechnical engineers looking to satisfy all of the Professional Development Hours (PDH) required by the Michigan Licensing and Regulatory Affairs (LARA) Bureau of Professional Licensing.
 Currently, engineers must obtain 30 hours of continuing education in each two-year license period.
 Our PDH courses are relevant to the practice of engineering and include technical, management and ethics topics.

-Our Michigan Geotechnical Engineering package contains a course on engineering ethics and four technical courses that were selected for their ability to maintain, improve, or expand the skills and knowledge relevant to your area of practice.
+Our Michigan Geotechnical Engineering package contains a course on engineering ethics and five technical courses that were selected for their ability to maintain, improve, or expand the skills and knowledge relevant to your area of practice.

 ET-02-001 Ethics and Standards of Professional Conduct – 2 PDH

 This course presents the philosophical models that guide ethical behavior and examines the standards of ethical conduct in a variety of situations.
 Decisions from the NSPE Board of Review are reviewed to provide insights into proper ethical behavior.

 GE-02-301 Bearing Capacity of Soils I – 5 PDH

 This course provides guidelines for calculating the bearing capacity of soil beneath shallow and deep foundations supporting various types of structures and embankments.

 GE-02-110 Soils and Geology Procedures for Foundation Design of Buildings – 5 PDH